fuckrevenact/fuckrevenact/disclaimer.md

 ## If you see something you're in, and you don't want it here...

 If it's just you being petty, deal with it.
 If it's got a serious excuse, email [admin@fuckrevenact.com](mailto:admin@fuckrevenact.com)
+Otherwise, just try to ignore it.